mwyvr/httphere/README.md

 ## Usage

-`httphere` with no flags will attempt to start a webserver in the current working directory, binding to the default or specified port at all available IPv4 addresses on the machine including `localhost` via the special address `0.0.0.0`.
+`httphere` with no flags starts a webserver in the current working directory.
+By default, via the special address `0.0.0.0`, the server binds to all available IPv4 addresses on the machine.

 Available flags: